Crown-Commercial-Service/digitalmarketplace-scripts/README.md

   Iterate through one or more models and dump the data into a CSV according to supplied config.

+* `get-user.py`

+  Outputs details of a random active unlocked user with a given role.

 * `index-services.py`
   **Runs nightly on Jenkins**.
 Reads services from the API endpoint and writes to search-api for indexing.